buhfur/ConfigFiles/notes/bittorrent.md

     > The './publc-html/' is a relative pathname to the directory which contains all HTML files to be added to your site

-> **Note:All HTML files from /usr/local/apache2/htdocs will be mounted as a volume within the containers filesystem**